lekoala/silverstripe-uuid/README.md

 Call UuidExtension::getByUuid(MyDataObject::class, $uuid) to retrieve the record by Uuid.

+# Usage in templates

 In your templates, use UuidSegment to ensure Uuid value is generated on the record.
 UuidSegment are base62 encoded in order to be shorter and more readable.

+# Getting readable values

-Since Uuid's are stored in binary format for performance reason, you need to call $myObject->dbObject('Uuid').Nice() to get a readable value.
+Since Uuid's are stored in binary format for performance reason, you need to call $myObject->dbObject('Uuid')->Nice() to get a readable value.

 # Upgrade to Ramsey v4